SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 After activation, the validation rules can be found here:

-Welcome feature: The validation rules are automatically updated when the master data ("user-defined properties") on which they are based is adjusted 👍
+A welcome feature: The validation rules are automatically updated when the master data (Custom Properties) on which they are based is adjusted. 👍

-If the story defined above is called up again, the invalid combinations are now blocked for input (only the fields marked in blue are ready for input):
+If the story defined above is accessed again, invalid combinations are now locked for input (only the blue-highlighted fields are ready for input):

-Now the breakdown still needs to be "cleaned up" to remove the invalid combinations.
+Now, the breakdown must be "cleaned up" accordingly to exclude invalid combinations.

-Another option is to set up a "planning grid" based on the stored attributes using a self-defined "data action", so that planning can be carried out later in the planning screen using booked "dummy" data.
+Another option is to create a "Planning Grid" based on the stored attributes using a self-defined "Data Action", allowing planning to be performed on posted "dummy" data within the planning interface.

-To do this, a dummy account is first created in the Account dimension:
+For this purpose, initially, a dummy account is created in the Account dimension:

-The following "Data Action" of type "Script" is then implemented:
+Subsequently, the following "Data Action" of type "Script" is implemented:

 MEMBERSET [d/Measures] = “AMOUNT_LC”